akashwarrior/meet/README.md

 # Meet

-Real‑time video meetings for teams and communities fast, reliable, and easy to host yourself.
+Real-time video meetings for teams and communities, fast, reliable, and easy to host yourself.

 ## What is Meet?

-Meet is an open‑source video meeting application built on Next.js and LiveKit.
-It provides low‑latency audio/video, a clean UI, and simple authentication so you can spin up secure meetings in minutes.
+Meet is an open-source video meeting application built on Next.js and LiveKit.
+It provides low-latency audio/video, a clean UI, and simple authentication so you can spin up secure meetings in minutes.

 ## Why Meet?

-- ✅ **Open‑Source** – Transparent, forkable, and extensible.
+- ✅ **Open-Source** – Transparent, forkable, and extensible.
 - 🦾 **LiveKit‑Powered** – Adaptive streaming with a modern SFU.
 - 🔒 **Privacy‑First** – You control your infrastructure and data.
-- ⚙️ **Self‑Hosting Freedom** – Run locally or deploy anywhere.
+- ⚙️ **Self-Hosting Freedom** – Run locally or deploy anywhere.
 - 🚀 **Developer‑Friendly** – TypeScript, Prisma, and a modular UI.

 ## Tech Stack